laminas/laminas-soap/doc/book/wsdl.md

 name, port name, binding, and location.

-WSDL 1.1 allows several port types (sets of operations) per service; however, zend-soap does not support this ability.
+WSDL 1.1 allows several port types (sets of operations) per service; however, laminas-soap does not support this ability.

-The `Zend\Soap\Server` implementation uses:
+The `Laminas\Soap\Server` implementation uses:

 - `<$name>Service` as the service name.
 - `<$name>Port` as the port type name.